lucas-huynh/Allegheny-Pool-Inspection-ML-Analysis/README.md

 - `inspection_data.csv`: Raw input data
 - `ml_project_final.ipynb`: Final notebook including preprocessing, modeling, and interpretation with markdown comments.

+## Note
+More descriptive interpretations are included in the notebook.
+Descriptions here are merely meant to summarize and provide a broad overview.

 ## Prerequisites

 Before running the project, make sure you have: